jerhon/hs-dependency-injection-source-generators/README.md

 With optional parameters provided.
 Allow combining the interface as well.

-## Problems
+## Lessons learned:

-* Debugging is clunky, and I haven't found an easy way to output log/debug/trace information from my source generator.
+Just my personal experience trying to build them.

+### Debugging

+It's clunky, visual studio requires a reload after each change to debug.

+### Rider is better for development

+It seems like Visual Studio was keeping a reference to my old source generator after recompile.
+Had to restart visual studio sometimes for changes to take effect.
+I had better luck developing in Rider.

 ### ISourceGenerator should not have shared variables

-Originally I had limited success.
+Originally, I had limited success.

 While I was able to generate a factory, the editing experience in Rider and Visual Studio isn't working to my satisfaction.
 Full builds and rebuilds of the solution would work fine.
 However, editing in the project would cause the generated source to be lost and I would start getting errors that the generated factories don't exist.

-These could be issues with my source generator, but I need to investigate it further.

 Reading through this a common problem is having a shared field or property across execution runs: https://github.com/dotnet/roslyn/issues/49249
-The intent is that every time execute is run, it should not share state as it can be run multi-threaded!
+The intent is that every time execute is run, it should not share state in the class as it's

-This ca
+### ISyntaxReciever vs ISyntaxContextReceiver

+### Bad Documentation

+There's really only a page or two in the official docs, and certain key  markdown pages that are linked to are incomplete or weren't revisited after implementation.

 ## TODO